DanielBrunnsaker/GenExp/README.md

 ### Install MiniZinc

 At parts of the experiment planning process, the workflow makes use of PLAID [1].
-In order to run this, one needs to have Minizinc installed.
+In order to run this, one needs to have Minizinc (tested with v.2.8.7) installed.
 Instructions can be found on the [PLAID GitHub]( https://github.com/pharmbio/plaid).

 ### Install RMLMapper